DerwenAI/kuzu-rdflib/README.md

 > [!NOTE]
 > Why we need to pin the dependency for Kùzu specifically:
 > - Starting from Kùzu v0.7.0, we will temporarily stop supporting RDFGraphs as the current implementation is not very scalable and maintainable.
-The Kùzu core team is thinking deeply about this, and we have plans to re-implement RDFGraphs in Kùzu as an extension so that we don't have a bloated binary for the database.
+The Kùzu core team has made plans to re-implement RDFGraphs in Kùzu as an extension so that we don't have a bloated binary for the database.
+Stay tuned!
-> - Users who want to experiment with pyshacl and rdflib using Kùzu can still do so using the pinned versions of packages specified in this repo.
+> - Users who want to experiment with `pyshacl` and `rdflib` using Kùzu can still do so using the pinned versions of packages specified in this repo.
 >
 > Please join the Kùzu [Discord](https://kuzudb.com/chat) if you want to discuss more on RDF graphs and Kùzu!